 Research Interests and Publications

-Dr. Tucker is interested in how cognition is regulated by emotional arousal.
+Dr. Tucker is interested in the neural mechanisms of experience and behavior.
 His research uses methods of cognitive psychology to assess the influence of specific forms of emotional arousal, such as anxiety and depression.
 To assess the neural activity associated with emotional states and cognitive operations, this research includes computerized analysis of the electrical activity of the brain with dense array EEG measures.
 In addition, electrical currents are applied to the brain through noninvasive surface (EEG) electrodes, in the method called Transcranial Electrical Stimulation (TES).

-A particular interest now is mechanisms of the limbic system that seem to regulate learning and memory according to strategic motivational controls.
+A longstanding interest is mechanisms of the limbic system that seem to regulate learning and memory according to strategic motivational controls.
 For example, anxiety may engage the amygdala and ventral limbic networks that not only focus immediate attention, but facilitate continuing consolidation of threat-related information.

 A related line of research examines the disruption of limbic control of cerebral excitability in epilepsy.
 The same limbic and thalamic mechanisms that regulate the excitability of the cerebral hemisphere in memory consolidation seem to become abnormal when a person develops a seizure disorder.